Seraph919/libft/README.md

-<h2>:pushpin: About The Project</h2>
+<h2>:pushpin: Libft</h2>
   <p>
-    The main goal of this project is to build a library containing a variety of functions that will be used throughout the 42 Cursus.
-Most of the functions are low-level and work directly with memory management and allocation, key concepts of the C language.
-Learning about the building and implementation of the Makefile is the core of the project.
+   The project aims to build a library of functions that focus on low-level memory management and allocation, essential concepts in C programming.
+The key objective is to implement these functions while gaining an understanding of how to construct and manage a Makefile, which is central to the project.
   </p>
 </div>
 </br>